mohit114/MyTasks/README.md

 # MyTasks
-Signup for new account using your email for any unique username, create, edit and delete daily tasks
+Signup for new account using your email or any unique username, create, edit and delete daily tasks